aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/faqs.md

 <details>
 <summary><b> Can I practice my GitHub learning on our website? </b></summary>
 <br>
 Yes, please.
-We have a repository on our GitHub page for you to play around and test your GitHub knowledge.
-It is named "dswb-workshops".
+You can use our <a href="https://github.com/aphrc-dswb/dswb-workshops">dswb-workshops</a> repository to play around and test your GitHub knowledge.

 <br>
 <br>